-Collect your gown from Boys' Brigade HQ on Crimon Place.
-Enter His Majesty's Theatre when the doors open, one hour before the beginning of the ceremonies.
+Collect your gown from The Beach Ballroom (TBC).
+Enter the venue when the doors open, one hour before the beginning of the ceremonies.

 On arrival your guests will be shown to their seats and you will be directed to Student Check-in to register your attendance and be allocated a seat number (which you will then be directed to).

 Graduands (those graduating) and guests should be seated no less than 20 minutes before the start of the ceremony.
 If graduands arrive later they may not be able to take part in the ceremony as expected.

 What to expect during the ceremony

 - University Staff will indicate when to leave your seat with your fellow students

 - Your hood should already be on

 - University Staff will indicate to you when to move towards the left of the stage and will direct you onto the stage at the appropriate time